-RESOLUTION 2019-XX-XX
+RESOLUTION 2020-XX-XX

-Use Approval, Permitted Use Approval, or Building, Land Disturbance, Site Plan and Design Review, or other Permits in the Village Overlay Area; and

-- Section 4.
-During the moratorium neither the City nor any of its departments or staff shall accept, process or review new or revised applications for Applications for Special Use Approval, Permitted Use Approval, or Building, Land Disturbance, Site Plan and Design Review, or other Permits within the Village Overlay Area; and - Section 5.
-This moratorium shall expire at 11:59 pm.
-On June 6, 2020, and be of no further force and effect, unless shortened or extended by an official action of the Mayor and City Council of the City of Dunwoody; and - Section 6.
-The moratorium period adopted herein is deemed to be the appropriate minimum time for the development of such regulations without unduly diminishing the rights of individuals; and - Section 7.
-This Resolution shall not apply to or otherwise effect completed applications duly filed prior to the effective date of this Resolution, however, this moratorium shall apply to all applications which have not been completed and are revised in any manner by the applicant; and - Section 8.
+- Section 2.
+This Amendment becomes effective immediately upon adoption of this resolution. - Section 3.
+Notwithstanding any provisions of the Code of Ordinances of the City of Dunwoody to the contrary, the moratorium on the filing, consideration, or approval of any new Applications for Special Use Approval, Permitted Use Approval, or Building, Land Disturbance, Site Plan and Design Review or other Permits in the Village Overlay Area, the Temporary Moratorium shall remain in force and effect; provided that, from the date of this Amendment forward, the following uses shall be exempt from the moratorium: - 1.
+Other eating and drinking establishment; and - 2.
+Health Club; and - 3.
+Medical Office/Clinic - During the moratorium neither the City nor any of its departments or staff shall accept, process or review new applications for Applications for Special Use Approval, Permitted Use Approval, or Building, Land Disturbance, Site Plan and Design Review or other Permits within the Village Overlay Area regarding the uses set out in the moratorium. - Section 5.
+This moratorium shall expire at 11:59 p.m. on June 6, 2020, and be of no further force and effect, unless shortened or extended by an official action of the Mayor and City Council of the City of Dunwoody. - Section 6.
+The moratorium period adopted in the Temporary Moratorium is deemed to be the appropriate minimum time for the development of such regulations without unduly diminishing the rights of individuals. - Section 7.
+This Resolution shall not apply to or otherwise effect completed applications duly filed prior to the effective date of this Resolution, however, this moratorium shall apply to all applications which have not been completed. - Section 8.
 The provisions of this Resolution are severable, and should any section, subsection, sentence, clause, phrase or other portion of this Resolution, or its application to any person, entity or circumstance, be held by a court of competent jurisdiction to the be unconstitutional or invalid, the remainder of the Resolution, or application of the provision to other persons, entities or circumstances, shall not be affected.